Discover 11 use cases for facial recognition.

 The new system should abolish the need for manual stamping of passports.
 It should help guards to detect travelers attempting to use multiple identities

 Steven Worrall, Managing Director of Microsoft Australia, said: “We want to deliver great connected customer experiences.
 It’s a look into what the future might hold for the way our customers access banking products and services.”

 #4.
 Home run for Major League Baseball

 Getting thousands of people in and out of sports stadia safely and quickly is a considerable challenge.

 Digital ticketing and payment systems have helped.
 The next stage is a fully biometric entry/exit process.

 In the US, Major League Baseball (MLB) is already working on this.

 The MLB is partnering with tech specialist CLEAR to introduce biometric authentication scanning at participating ballparks in 2019.
-Visitors who link their CLEAR profile with their MLB.com account can gain entry with a finger press and, shortly, facial recognition technology.
+Visitors who link their CLEAR profile with their MLB.com account can gain entry with a finger press and, shortly, facial biometric technology.

 Fans can also use the system to pay for refreshments and validate their age.